 Section 1A AA354SFA1T

 Section 1B AA354SFA2T

-Grade: 10-12 Prerequisite: None

-Credit: .5 per course
+Credit: .5 per course Fine Art

-Mandatory class for ALL first-year students in the STEM / Engineering Academy.
+This foundational class is for ALL first-year students in the STEM / Engineering Academy.

 Designing products for consumers is an exciting field with today's latest technology.
 Using 3D printers, designers can quickly work through the design process and bring detailed objects to reality.
-Every manmade object you can think of from ranging from a fork, to a wireless speaker, to other various household items, had to be designed and manufactured.
+Every man made object you can think of from ranging from a fork, to a wirelessspeaker, to other various household items, had to be designed and manufactured.
 There are many career opportunities in this growing field.
 Students follow the design process to complete different projects.
 Students will brainstorm conceptual designs, sketch technical drawings, build prototypes, use computer assisted design software and then 3D print or laser engrave their project.